 Second, they are extremely inflammatory.
 The omega-3 to the omega-6 ratio in these oils is terrible.
 They’re extremely low in omega-3 and extremely high in omega-6, which leads to rampant inflammation of the body and brain (and it’s also terrible for your heart – FYI).
 Basically, this stuff is the opposite of brain food.

 If you suffer from anxiety, it’s best to eat a diet rich in anti-inflammatory foods that support the brain.
 This includes:

 - fish oil

 - healthy fats (like butter, coconut oil, and avocado oil)

 - low glycemic carbs (potatoes, squash)

 - spices like turmeric and ginger

-Vegetable oils aren’t the only food that cause anxiety.
+Vegetable oil isn’t the only food that causes anxiety.
 Sugar is just as bad for inflammation.
 Sugar, particularly fructose spikes insulin, which causes the release of inflammatory cytokines.
 From Psychology Today,

 Not only that, but it feeds the harmful bacteria in the gut, causing them to proliferate and overgrow.
 A proper balance of gut bacteria is necessary for a balanced mood (and a healthy gut, and regularity, and immune system, and focus, and…you get my point?).

-A recent study at UCLA demonstrated that yogurt intake could positively affect brain function, particularly feelings of anxiety.
+A recent study at UCLA demonstrated that yogurt intake could positively affect brain function, feelings of anxiety in particular.
 According to the researchers,

 “Four-week intake of an FMPP [fermented milk product with probiotic] by healthy women affected activity of brain regions that control central processing of emotion and sensation.”